GossiTheDog/HiveNightmare/README.md

 # Authors
 - Discovered by @jonasLyk.
 - PoC by @GossiTheDog, powered by Porgs.
-- Additions by @0xblacklight, @DHerls
+- Additions by @0xblacklight, @DHerls, @HynekPetrak

 # Scope
 Works on all supported versions of Windows 10, where System Protection is enabled (should be enabled by default in most configurations).